jowrig/Fabrikam-Project-Jojo/workshops/ws-coe-aug27/COE-COMPLETE-SETUP-GUIDE.md

      ```powershell
      az ad signed-in-user show --query id -o tsv
      ```
-   - **Copy the result** - you'll need this User Object ID for deployment
+   - **Copy the result** - this is your User Object ID that you'll enter in the ARM template deployment form

 ### 4.2 Deploy Using ARM Template